W8ok/Plonck-1/README.md

 |`111`|**STO**|`ACC → Memory`||

 ## Architecture
-Inspired by the MC14500 ICU and Usagi Electric's 24 vacuum tube SBC variant
 LU integrated into instruction decoder
 Arbitrary expandable ROM/RAM just like the MC14500
 Data is almost always equal to memory or input

 ## Languages
 C